mburolla/siu-java-assignments/java-II-assignments.md

 # Java II: Exercises

 ### Ex 1.
 Person list
 Write a Java program that prompts the user to enter a list of people.
-The program contains a list of people of type Person.
-The user input is used to create a Person object which is added to the list of people.
+The user input is used to create a Person object which is added to the list of people (of type Person).
 The program runs forever until the user types "done" at which the list of people is displayed on the console.

 Example: